 Second, our analysis is restricted to the setting of divisible tasks, where agents value fractional quantities of their tasks.
-Parkes et. al. [11] consider the indivisible tasks setting, where only integral quantities of an agent's task are executed, albeit in a static environment.
-It can be shown that even forward EF-the weakest of all EF relaxations considered in this paper-is impossible to achieve along with DPO under indivisible tasks.
+Parkes et. al. (2014) consider the indivisible tasks setting, where only integral quantities of an agent's task are executed, albeit in a static environment.
+It can be shown that even forward EF - the weakest of all EF relaxations considered in this paper - is impossible to achieve along with DPO under indivisible tasks.
 It remains open to determine which relaxations of EF are feasible in dynamic resource allocation settings with indivisible tasks.
+While we restrict our attention to Leontief utilities, it should be noted that the desiderata we propose are well-defined in our dynamic setting with any utility function.